The 59 Seconds That Annoyed Me

 WantedBy=default.target

-What this concretely provides: automatic restart on crash,
+What this brings concretely: automatic restart on crash,

 logs in journald (journalctl --user -u veille-daemon -f),